Domain-Specific Tensor Languages

 \begin{definition}[covector space] Given a vector space \(V\), the covector space \(\dual V\) is defined as the set of linear maps \(V ⟶ S\). \end{definition} Since covector spaces are special cases of linear maps, they form vector spaces too.
 In a similar vein, the set of linear maps \(f: S ⟶ W\) is isomorphic to \(W\).
 (Indeed \(f(s) = f (s \smalltriangleleft 1) = s \smalltriangleleft f(1)\), and thus the vector \(f(1)\) in \(W\) fully determines the linear function \(f\).)

-\begin{definition}[bilinear map] A function \(f: V×W ⟶ U\) is a bilinear map iff. for all \(cᵢ, dⱼ : S\), \(\vec vᵢ : V\), and \(\vec wⱼ : W\) we have \end{definition} \begin{definition}[Tensor product of vector spaces] Given two vector spaces \(V\) and \(W\), their tensor product \(V⊗W\) (read ``\(V\) tensor \(W\)'') is defined up to isomorphism, using a universal property.
-Namely, it is the image of a bilinear map \(φ:(V×W) ⟶ (V⊗W)\) such that for every vector space \(Z\) and every bilinear map \(h:(V×W) ⟶ Z\), there exists a unique linear map \(h' : (V⊗W) ⟶ Z\) such that \(h = h' ∘ φ\).
-(We let the reader check that the tensor product always exists and is a vector space.) \end{definition}
+\begin{definition}[bilinear map] A function \(f: V×W ⟶ U\) is a bilinear map iff. for all \(cᵢ, dⱼ : S\), \(\vec vᵢ : V\), and \(\vec wⱼ : W\) we have \end{definition} \begin{definition}[Tensor product of vector spaces] Given two vector spaces \(V\) and \(W\), their tensor product is a vector space, denoted by \(V⊗W\), together with a bilinear map \(φ:(V×W) ⟶ (V⊗W)\) with the following universal property.
+For every vector space \(Z\) and every bilinear map \(h:(V×W) ⟶ Z\), there exists a unique linear map \(h' : (V⊗W) ⟶ Z\) such that \(h = h' ∘ φ\).
+The output \(φ(v,w)\) is often denoted by \(v⊗w\), overloading the same symbol.
+(We let the reader check that the tensor product always exists.) \end{definition}

 \paragraph*{Examples:} Here is an attempt at providing an intuition for what is, and is not, a bilinear function.
 Consider the simplest case of the definition of bilinear map where there is just one vector \(\vec v\) as the first argument and one vector \(\vec w\) as the second argument to \(f\).
 We then have \(f(\vec v,0) = f(1\smalltriangleleft \vec v,0\smalltriangleleft \vec w) = (1×0)\smalltriangleleft f(\vec v,\vec w) = 0\).
 This means that vector addition is \emph{not} bilinear because \(\vec v+0=\vec v ≠ 0\).
 Similarly, \(f\) cannot be first or second projection, because they are also linear, not bilinear.